timdeschryver/timdeschryver.dev/blog/adding-net-code-coverage-to-your-azure-devops-pipeline/index.md

 To keep things simple, I'm only excluding the modules that end with `Tests.dll`.

 :::tip
-For more information about the `.runsettings` file, see the [The \*.runsettings file documentation](https://learn.microsoft.com/en-us/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file#the-runsettings-file).
+For more information about the `.runsettings` file, see the [\*.runsettings file documentation](https://learn.microsoft.com/en-us/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file#the-runsettings-file).
 :::

 ```xml{8-12}:coverage.runsettings